University of Guelph - Volunteer Opportunities

 - Interest in supporting peers through listening

-- Firm commitment to training, shift and meeting requirements.
+- A firm commitment to training, shift and meeting requirements.

 - Flexible or fairly open schedules.